Laurent Fabius: Prime minister: 1984–1986

-Scandals as Prime Minister
+Scandals as prime minister

 The symbol of a modern French socialism, he was weakened by the "Infected blood scandal".
 His government was accused of having knowingly let doctors give haemophiliacs transfusions of blood infected by HIV.
 A judicial process similar to impeachment acquitted him of all personal moral responsibility in the matter.

 After the sinking of the Rainbow Warrior, a Greenpeace ship, on 10 July 1985, Prime Minister Fabius summoned journalists to his office on 22 September 1985 to read a 200-word statement in which he said: "The truth is cruel," and acknowledged that "Agents of the French secret service sank this boat.
 They were acting on orders."
 He had previously denied that the bombers of the Rainbow Warrior were in the employ of the French secret service.

 Further political career: 1986–2002

 Fabius came to be seen as Lionel Jospin's rival to be Mitterrand's heir.
 He failed to win the First Secretaryship of the party in 1988 and 1990 (Rennes Congress) in spite of Mitterrand's support.
-Installed as President of the National Assembly in 1988 (at 41 years of age, the equal youngest in the history of the lower house), he succeeded finally in becoming First Secretary of the party in 1992, but resigned after the Socialist disaster of the 1993 legislative election.
+Installed as President of the National Assembly in 1988 (at 41 years of age, the equal youngest in the history of the lower house).